Global Business Intensive FAQs

 - Health Insurance: You are responsible for ensuring that your U.S. insurance will provide coverage in the GBI destination, for the duration you are in the country.
 If your U.S. insurance does not cover travel to the GBI destination, you are responsible for securing your own travel health insurance.

-I want to spend more time in the GBI destination.
+I want to spend more time at the GBI destination.
 Can I extend my stay?

 Yes.
 You are free to extend your stay before or after the program dates.
 You will